Discover the many ways to save on Biltmore tickets!

 On tasting this medium-to-large bodied garnet-colored wine, you’ll discover bright cherry, plum, and dried fruit flavors up front, a bit of spice, and nice full tannins that make it an excellent pairing partner with barbecue, smoked meats, and pasta with red sauce.

-“When we first talked about creating this wine, we knew it would need a special label that showcased how distinctive it is,” noted Jill Whitfield, Senior Marketing Manager, Biltmore Wines.
+“When we first talked about creating this wine, we knew it would need a special label that showcased how distinctive it is,” Sharon said.
 “With that in mind, we reached out to Asheville artist Bryan Koontz to see what he envisioned for The Railcar.”

-In addition to being an an exceptional artist who created original artwork for our 2018 Christmas at Biltmore Wine labels and our 2019 Spring Release label, Bryan is a train aficionado whose detailed illustrations of trains have appeared in books depicting the historic development of railroads in this country.
+In addition to being an an exceptional artist who created original artwork for the labels of several of our Christmas at Biltmore Wines and our Biltmore Masterpiece Collection labels, Bryan is a train aficionado whose detailed illustrations of trains have appeared in books depicting the historic development of railroads in this country.

 He’s particularly knowledgeable about the types of steam engines that would have been in use in George Vanderbilt’s day, and he drew on that knowledge to create several concepts that he began to refine with a final destination in mind.